Table of Contents

 - Interact with resources that were initially restricted.

-This last category of the Top 10 vulnerabilities in web applications is newly created and does not respond so much to data obtained after testing applications, but to the results of the OWASP survey of cybersecurity experts from around the world.
+This last category of the Top 10 is newly created and does not respond so much to data obtained after testing applications, but to the results of the OWASP survey of cybersecurity experts from around the world.

 Although the data do not show a high incidence of this type of vulnerability, professionals consider that they are highly relevant and that their future impact will be greater.
 Both in terms of the number of attacks and, above all, in terms of their severity, as a result of the rise of cloud services and the complexity of architectures.